Light for innovation: profile of the LZH

 As an independent non-profit research institute for photonics and laser technology, the Laser Zentrum Hannover e.V.
 (LZH) stands for innovative research, development, and consulting.
 The LZH was founded in 1986 to conduct interdisciplinary research and development in laser technology, bringing together research and practice and training specialists close to the industry.

 The interdisciplinary cooperation of scientists and engineers enables innovative approaches in various fields: from component development for specific laser systems to process development for laser applications, for example for medical technology or lightweight construction in the automotive sector.
 Currently, almost 200 people are employed at the LZH.
-The LZH is funded by the Lower Saxony Ministry of Economics, Labor, Transport and Digitalization.
+The LZH is funded by the Lower Saxony Ministry of Economics, Transport, Building and Digitalization.

 Our innovation fields stand for the future topics of photonics and laser technology.
 In these areas, we identify and initiate trends and thus contribute significantly to the further development of science, the economy, and industry.